-Mr. J. Kitchen arrived in Australia in 1856 and together with his three sons established the firm of J. Kitchen and Sons, the largest soap making firm in Australia.
-By 1890 it had premises in Victoria, New South Wales and Queensland with its principal works at Ingles Street, Port Melbourne and at Alexandria, near Sydney.
-Products manufactured included "Velvet", "Witch" and "Anchor" laundry soaps; "Persil", "the modern oxygen washer"; "Solvol" and "Electrine" candles.
+John Kitchen arrived in Australia in 1856 and together with his three sons established the firm of J. Kitchen and Sons, which within thirty years had become the largest soap making firm in Australia.
+By 1890 it had premises in Victoria, New South Wales and Queensland and New Zealand with its principal works at Ingles Street, Port Melbourne and at Alexandria, near Sydney.
+Products manufactured included "Velvet", "Witch" and "Anchor" laundry soaps; "Persil", "Solvol" and "Electrine" candles.
 An important by-product was glycerine used for explosives, medicinal purposes and in the tobacco industry.
-The site of the works at Ingles Street had been chosen as a suitably remote one for a noxious trade from as early as c.1858.
-By 1894 it was occupied by the Apollo Candle factory at the Kitchen Street intersection.
-The administrative offices were erected in 1925.
-They consisted of a brick and steel frame on piles with a mosaic floor to the vestibule, polished Maple and plate glass doors and a social hall for the use of staff.
-The premises have been recently vacated.
-Founded as John Kitchen and Sons Pty.
-Ltd., subsequent company names included Lever and Kitchen, Unilever and Unichema.